Multiplicity of Massive stars in the Milky Way (M3W). I. Project description, UNWIND, application to GLS 11 448, and DIB catalog: Sample application: GLS [detect-all] 11448 (= LS III +46 11)

-The orbital parameters (including the systemic velocities resulting from the outer iteration derived in the next subsubsection) are listed in Table~\ref{orbitalparameters} and the orbit is plotted in Fig.~\ref{orbit}.
-Not including the $\gamma$ values, the parameters are very similar to those of \citet{Maizetal15a}, in most cases within two sigmas.
-The velocity amplitudes are slightly lower, leading to lower minimum (Keplerian) masses, and the mass ratio is now even closer to 1.0 than before.
+The orbital parameters (including the systemic RV resulting from the outer iteration derived in the next subsubsection) are fitted using an IDL code we already tested and applied in previous papers, such as MONOS III and OWN I. They are listed in Table~\ref{orbitalparameters} and the orbit is plotted in Fig.~\ref{orbit}.
+Not including the $\gamma$ values, the parameters are very similar to those of \citet{Maizetal15a}, in many cases within two sigmas.
+The RV amplitudes are slightly lower, leading to lower minimum (Keplerian) masses, and the mass ratio is now even closer to 1.0 than before.
 The masses are analysed in Sect.~4.2 in conjunction with the values determined from the disentangled spectra.
 The most significant change for the parameters is the reduction of the uncertainties, with the one for the period now an order of magnitude lower.
 This is an expected effect of adding epochs with better measurements and, for the period, of extending the time coverage.